baraksu/ArrayGame/README.md

 ## `How does the algorithm work? `
 ⠀

-At first, the program, creates an array called Array1 with a length of k elements and an array called Array2 with a length of k-1 elements.
+At first, the program creates an array called Array1 with a length of k elements and an array called Array2 with a length of k-1 elements.

 In the code I have provided, k=15, but in reality, the code works for any natural number where 1 < k < 20.